jometzg/ChaosLoadTest/experiment-one.md

 {"action":"pod-failure","mode":"one","duration":"600s","selector":{"namespaces":["health-check"]}}
 ```

-What the above script does is to target pods in the *health-check* namespace and to fail *one* pod.
+What the above script does is to target pods in the *health-check* namespace and the *mode* is to fail *one* pod.
 There are many other ways of defining this fault.
 See the chaos mesh [documentation](https://chaos-mesh.org/docs/simulate-pod-chaos-on-kubernetes/#create-experiments-using-yaml-configuration-files).

 ## Set up the Load Test